 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies:

 Therefore, the first and most important part of repentance is to change the heart and mind of the person committing adultery.
-The word repentance means “to change,” or “to turn.”
-For a person suffering with lustful thoughts, this means you must pray for God to deliver you from temptation, and to rebuke lustful thoughts when they enter your mind.
+The word repentance means “to change your mind.”
+For a person being tempted with (or indulging in) lustful thoughts, this means you must pray for God to deliver you from temptation.
+Rebuke lustful thoughts when they enter your mind.
 The Bible says to bring every thought captive and make it obedient to Christ:

 Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;

 When a person changes their mind and heart about a matter, they will naturally agree with God’s stance on it.
 God says adultery is sin and wickedness, and Christians should view it as such when in repentance.
 By changing your thought pattern, you can begin to turn away from this very serious sin, and become more Christlike.

 At first, it may seem impossible to overcome lustful thoughts.
 But God can give you strength and sanctify you over time, leading you to holiness and obedience in Christ Jesus.

 Removing Temptation to Commit Adultery

 Once a Christian has repented of adultery, he or she should immediately act to remove any unnecessary temptation from their life.
 Jesus gave an extreme example of how to avoid sin:

 And if thy hand offend thee, cut it off: it is better for thee to enter into life maimed, than having two hands to go into hell, into the fire that never shall be quenched: